caddyserver/website/src/docs/markdown/caddyfile/directives.md

 The ellipses `...` indicates a continuation, i.e. one or more parameters or lines.

-Subdirectives are always optional unless documented otherwise, even though they don't appear in `[brackets]`.
+Subdirectives are typically optional unless documented otherwise, even though they don't appear in `[brackets]`.

 ### Matchers

-Most---but not all---directives accept [matcher tokens](/docs/caddyfile/matchers#syntax), which let you filter requests.
+Most—but not all—directives accept [matcher tokens](/docs/caddyfile/matchers#syntax), which let you filter requests.
 Matcher tokens are usually optional.
-If you see this in a directive's syntax:
+Directives support matchers if you see this in a directive's syntax:

 ```caddy-d
 [<matcher>]
 ```

-then the directive accepts a matcher token, letting you filter which requests the directive applies to.

 Because matcher tokens all work the same, the various possibilities for the matcher token will not be described on every page, to reduce duplication.
-Instead, refer to the centralized [matcher documentation](/docs/caddyfile/matchers).
+Instead, refer to the [matcher documentation](/docs/caddyfile/matchers) for a detailed explanation of the syntax.

 ## Directive order

 Many directives manipulate the HTTP handler chain.
-The order in which those directives are evaluated matters, so a default ordering is hard-coded into Caddy:
+The order in which those directives are evaluated matters, so a default ordering is hard-coded into Caddy.

+You can override/customize this ordering by using the [`order` global option](/docs/caddyfile/options#order) or the [`route` directive](/docs/caddyfile/directives/route).

 ```caddy-d
 tracing